-For additional information, see Appendix "C" - "Description of Long-Term Equity Incentive Plans - Option Plan - "2010 RSU Plan" - "2015 RSU Plan" - "Performance Plan".
+For additional information, see Appendix C"Description of Long-Term Equity Incentive Plans - Option Plan - "2010 RSU Plan" - "2015 RSU Plan" - "Performance Plan".

-The following table outlines the estimated incremental payments, payables and benefits that theoretically would have been obtained by the NEO's pursuant to their Options, 2010 RSUs, 2015 RSUs and Performance Awards if a Change of Control were to have occurred on December 31, 2015.
+The following table outlines the estimated incremental payments, payables and benefits that theoretically would have been obtained by the NEO's pursuant to their Options, 2010 RSUs, 2015 RSUs and Performance Awards if a Change of Control were to have occurred on December 31, 2016 and if the NEO had received notice that the NEO's employment with the Corporation would terminate within 30 days of the date of such Change of Control.